-The study of logic concerns the study of sentences (propositions in the lingo of logic) and whether they are true or false.
+The study of logic concerns the study of sentences (or propositions in the lingo of logic) and whether they are true or false.
 Using traditional logic we can use the information we have about a situation to infer knowledge about a statement built on our previous knowledge.

 For example, consider the following reasoning:

 - I know that if I see a black swan I am happy.

 - Tomorrow I will see a black swan.